by Bob Burridge ©2017

 We often picture the great ark built by Noah as a large boat.
 Even the “replicas” made for many Bible tourist attractions have a rounded hull and pointed bow.
 But that’s not consistent with the description we have of it in the Bible.

 Genesis 6:14 and the verses that follow describe the ark God told Noah to make.
 The Hebrew word used there for “ark” is תבה (tevah).
 It’s the same word used to describe the basket Moses was placed in as a baby (Exodus 2:3).
-It’s the word the Bible used for the “Ark of the Covenant”, the chest into which Moses placed the Ten Commandments, the Manna, and Aaron’s rod that budded (Exodus 25:10 and many other verses).
+The word used for the “Ark of the Covenant” in the books of Moses is “aron” (ארון), which is a synonym meaning a box or chest.
+This was the chest into which Moses placed the Ten Commandments, the Manna, and Aaron’s rod that budded (Exodus 25:10 and many other verses).
+In the New Testament the Ark of the Covenant is referred to in Hebrews 9:4 by the Greek word “kibōtos” (κιβωτός), the same word used in Matthew 24:38 to refer to the Ark of Noah.

 When a “boat” is mentioned in the Old Testament the Hebrew word used is עברה (‛ăbârâh).
 It’s used in 2 Samuel 19:18 referring to a ferry boat.
 When a “ship” is mentioned in the Old Testament it uses a few different words translated as “ship” [Proverbs 30:19 אניּה (‘onı̂yâh), Isaiah 32:21צי (tsı̂y), and Jonah’s ship to Tarsus in Jonah 1:3 אניּה (‘onı̂yâh)].
 The Hebrew word for “ark” (tevah) is never used for a sea-going vessel such as a ship or boat.
 It is always used to describe a rectangular chest, box, or basket.

-In the New Testament Noah’s ark is referred to in Matthew 24:38 using the Greek word κιβωτός (kibotos).
-The same Greek word is used in Hebrews 9:4 to refer to the “Ark of the Covenant” made by Moses.
-When the New Testament referres to a “boat” or “ship” it uses several Greek words depending upon the kind of vessel it was [πλοιάριον (ploiarion), σκάφη (skaphae), πλοῖον (ploion)], but it does not use the word “kibotos” for a boat or ship.
+When the New Testament refers to a “boat” or “ship” it uses several Greek words depending upon the kind of vessel it was [πλοιάριον (ploiarion), σκάφη (skaphae), πλοῖον (ploion)], but it does not use the word “kibotos” for a boat or ship.

 Since the ark was designed to simply float out the storm and flood there would be no purpose in a rounded streamlined hull or a pointed bow.
 It was not going to be cutting through the water on a path to some destination.
 There were no instructions from God to design it in any way except what the simple ordinary meaning of the word for “ark” describes.